voutilad/virtio_vmmci/README.md

 _You need both modules installed!_

 ## Known Issues or Caveats
-Couple things:
+A few things:

-1. I test and develop using OpenBSD snapshots, so relatively in sync with -current.
-The good news is when OpenBSD 6.5 drops, things should be in good working order.
+1. I test and develop using OpenBSD snapshots, so relatively in sync with _-current_.
+(The good news is when OpenBSD 6.5 drops, things should be in good working order.)

 2. I lean heavily on the simplification that OpenBSD virtualization guests are single CPU currently.